 Writing system used, how many people speak the language, where it is spoken, the history of the language, some famous authors or poets using the language, basic words in the language, a song/poem/story to learn in this language.

-Information from the Queensland Studies Authority.
-Information on Chinese for Years 10-12 is found here.
+Sourcebook modules.
+Queensland Curriculum and Assessment Authority.
+Information on Updated !
+Chinese for Years 11-12 is found here.

 - Yes Chinese